zeroslope/orderbook/README.md

 ## 💡 Example Usage

-Here's a complete example showing the two-phase balance update system:
+Here's a complete example demonstrating time-in-force order types and the two-phase balance update system:

 ```typescript
 import * as anchor from "@coral-xyz/anchor";